chriszeymar/CMPG-323-Project-4---34946039/README.md

 In this case, the desired output would be a new record being displayed on the web application once the item has been added.
-This would resort in a highly repetitive process which can and should (in this case) be automated using RPA.
+This would resort in a highly repetitive process which is automated using RPA.

+To test the solution:
+The webApp at: https://connectedoffice-devicemanagement.azurewebsites.net/ is used to run solution.

 |Branching     |
 |------------------|
 Default: Main|
 devOps|
-hotfix|

  #**Authentication:**
  Server: